-But what if we could change our diets to include far healthier foods?
-Ghee, a kind of butter prepared from clarified cow’s milk, has this advantage over other spreads.
-Put down the butter, for the ghee is coming for your coffee.
+Ghee, a kind of butter prepared from clarified cow’s milk, has health benefits over other spreads.
+So skip the butter, and add ghee to your cup of joe.
 Bulletproof coffee is now accessible to those who cannot consume dairy products.

 Let’s examine the historical background of the practice of putting ghee in coffee in order to have a better grasp on where the notion first came from.